orlagh-sweeney/breakfast-survey/README.md

 When taking the survey, the users answers are stored in a variable called user_answers which updates each time a question is answered.
 After the last question is answered the user is asked to review and submit their results or take the quiz again.
 If the user clicks the submit the data is pushed to the Google Sheets worksheet.

 If a user answers no to 'Do you eat breakfast?', the survey ends after they explain why.
 Furthermore, their data is not used when analysing the remaining questions, meaning that questions 5-9 are only analysed based on people who eat breafast.

+A screenshot of the Google Sheets worksheet can be found below:

+<image src="assets/readme-files/google-sheets.png" width="600px"></image><br>

 ### Flowchart
 [Lucid](https://lucid.app/documents#/dashboard) was used in the planning stage of the project to plan the logic and data flow.